Galactic Archaeology with Gaia: Latecomers to the party and the census of accreted substructure

 An important consideration when attempting to model the MDF of halo stars is the evolution of the MZR with time (see also earlier discussion about how this relates to the GS/E properties in Section \ref{sec:gse}).
 The redshift $z=0$ MZR for surviving satellites in the Milky Way is well-documented \citep{Kirby2013}, however, can we simply assume that this relation holds at all redshifts?
-Fig. \ref{fig:MDF-LF} shows how modeling of the stellar halo MDF is significantly impacted by the choice of MZR, and this is thus an important caveat in any such work.
+Fig. \ref{fig:MDF-LF} shows how modelling of the stellar halo MDF is significantly impacted by the choice of MZR, and this is thus an important caveat in any such work.
 At the dwarf mass-scales, both observations and simulations seem to suggest that there is evolution of the MZR over time (see Fig. \ref{fig:z_mstar}). \cite{Fattahi2020} and \cite{Naidu2022} show that destroyed dwarfs are metal-poorer (by $\sim 0.3$ dex) than their surviving dwarf counterparts at fixed stellar mass.
 This difference is likely owing to the different star formation timescales of the two populations.
 Destroyed dwarfs are typically accreted earlier than surviving dwarfs, and thus to get to the same stellar mass as their $z=0$ counterparts, destroyed dwarfs must have formed their stars on a shorter timescale, and thus have less time to build-up their metals.
 In support of this picture, \cite{Naidu2022} also show that the destroyed dwarfs are more $\alpha$-enhanced than surviving dwarfs at fixed stellar mass.
+However, it is worth noting that the nature of some of the `destroyed dwarfs' used in the \cite{Naidu2022} work are still under debate (e.g. some of these apparently distinct substructures may be part of the GS/E).
+Thus, while there is reason to believe there is indeed evolution of the MZR at the dwarf mass scale, there is, as yet, no robust observational measure of this evolving MZR.